csound/manual/docs/opcodes/olabuffer.md

 category:Miscellaneous
 -->
 # olabuffer
-Sum overlapping frames of audio as k-rate arrays and read as an audio signal
+Sum overlapping frames of audio as k-rate arrays and read as an audio signal.

 Plugin opcode in framebuffer.